What happens if I can't afford a funeral?

 Check for a funeral plan or insurance

 In the first instance, check to see if there is any record of a funeral plan or insurance policy, or if you have access to their personal documents or email account, check here for any mention of a funeral plan.
-Even if you can’t find any in-depth details but maybe the odd letter or email, you can always call the particular provider to see if they have anything on record.
+Even if you can’t find any in-depth details but maybe the odd letter or email, you can always call the plan provider to see if they have anything on record.
 If you manage to find a plan or policy, then this could cover some or all funeral costs.

 But, who pays for the funeral if there is no money in the estate or a funeral plan is not in place?